repowerednl/marloes/docs/adr/0013-baseline-algorithm-priorities.md

 ## Consequences

-Some basic functionality for the batteries in Simon to work with priorities.
+Some basic functionality for the batteries in Simon to work with PrioFlow.
 This is not done for ElectrolyserHandler yet, but should work the same way.